 Dehydration, nutrition and exercise headaches

 Dehydration has been identified as a potential trigger for exercise headaches.
-Body water makes up 50-60% of our total body mass.
+Water makes up 50-60% of our total body mass.
 Our daily fluid turnover is about 2 to 3L or 5 to 10% of total body water at rest and 10 to 12L or more with heavy exertion in hot environments (Maughan, 2003).
 Even modest dehydration harms brain function and health.
 Merely a 1 to 2% of body mass in fluid lost is associated with a decline in athletic performance, cognitive function, and increased reported headache (Maughan, 2003).

 Related post: How Much Water Should You Drink on a Hike, and Why?